KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

--Install the JBoss using the JBoss user.
-Remeber to define the JBOSS_HOME variable.
+-Install the JBoss using the JBoss user, remeber to define the JBOSS_HOME variable.

 +-----------------------------------------------------------------+
 | export JBOSS_HOME=<path of the installation JBoss root folder > |
 +-----------------------------------------------------------------+

 - Be sure that the JBoss uses the JDK 1.7 o 1.8: usually the JBoss settings are defined in the JBOSS_HOME/bin/run.conf.sh file, therefore if the JBOSS_HOME/bin/run.conf.sh file does not exit, the user must create it and insert it in the content as shown in Code 3.6:

 +-----------------------------------------------------+
 | export JAVA_HOME=<JDK 1.8 installation root folder> |